moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

    2. Configure all the options (background, margins, ...) for each browser.

-   3. **[Important]** At the bottom, on the "Favicon Generator Options" section:
+   3. **[Important]** At the bottom, on the "Favicon Generator Options" section go to:
-      - Go to the "Path" tab, select the second option and write `/favicons`.
+      - The "Path" tab, select the second option and write `/favicons`.
-      - Go to the "Version/Refresh" tab and select the second option.
+      - The "Version/Refresh" tab and select the second option.
+      - The "Compression" tab and select "Very high quality, very low compression factor".
-      - Go to the "App name" tab, select the second option and add the name of your project.
+      - The "App name" tab, select the second option and add the name of your project.

    4. Click on the button to generate the favicons and HTML code.